PSYCHOTHERAPY for men

 Curiosity scales better than willpower.

-Therapy helps you integrate your emotional and relational world into your decision-making – so you can live with greater clarity, connection and meaning.
+Purpose is a feeling – it's not a task.
+Therapy brings your emotional world into your decision-making – so you can live with greater clarity, connection and meaning.

 You are under no obligation to be the same person tomorrow that you are today.

-It’s about stepping out of autopilot and into a more intentional, authentic life.
+Stepping out of autopilot and into a more intentional, authentic life.

 Sometimes, you just need a different perspective.